-- Elf colours in, have him sitting colouring in with your child’s favourite pens, join in the other toys too.
+- Elf colours in, have him sitting colouring in with your child’s favourite pens and colouring book, let the other toys join in too.

 - Elf drinks coke, sit one or two elves on the edge of the coke can with a straw to drink from, you might need to shorten the straw.

 - Elf makes breakfast, get the elves to make cereal and make a little mess, have the elf eat a little bit of the breakfast and have them leave a note stating that they made it!

 - Hides in the bookbag, hide the elf in the book bag, have him poking out so the kids can find him, this is best done on a Friday or Saturday when they are not using their bookbag!

 - Wears a sock as a hat, put one of your kid’s socks on the elf as a hat, Christmas socks are even better.

 - Wears dolls clothes, grab any clothes that fit from a doll or action figure and put it on the elf.